 Body condition scoring (BCS) is an easy and economical way to evaluate the body fat percentage of a cow.
 Cows can then be sorted and fed according to nutritional needs.
 Body condition scoring can be an effective tool for cattle producers who cannot weigh cattle, and it may be an even better measurement of cow condition and reproductive performance than weight.
 Most studies show that body condition decreases at a faster rate than weight loss.
 Therefore, body condition scoring can estimate the probability of re-breeding.

-Dairy Production and Management Benchmarks
+Dairy Genetic Benchmarks

 Sport Fish Management in Ponds

 Properly managed ponds supply an abundance of fish for recreation and nutrition.
 Stocking methods and catch rates are used to keep pond balance.
 Liming and fertilization recommendations for ponds in Georgia are important when planning fish harvest goals.
 A variety of fish species for pond stocking are discussed in this publication.
 Methods to improve pond balance, including fish population renovation, are also presented for consideration as part of a management plan.
 This publication is primarily for Cooperative Extension Agents and fish pond owners and was written in an effort to consolidate currently accepted pond management methods.

 By-product feeds come from a variety of sources, including grain processing, production of human foods and beverages, and manufacturing of fiber products.
 Although many of these feeds have been used for years, others are relatively new.
 Research has been conducted on most by-product feeds and the guidelines for their use are well documented; however, limited information is available on the feeding value or guidelines for using some by-product feeds.
 This publication discusses factors that should be considered when feeding by-product feeds to cattle.

 Reproductive efficiency has long been recognized as the most important aspect of commercial beef production.
 This publication explains how improved herd management and selection for reproductive performance can substantially increase the percent calf crop.